Frequently Asked Questions about Family Law:

-11) My spouse and I are separating amicably.
-Can we use the same attorney?
+12) My spouse and I are separating amicably.
+Can we use the same attorney in Spartanburg?

 No. The SC Rules of Professional Conduct prohibit both parties using the same attorney for representation in any Family Court matter.
 However, there are times when only one party will retain an attorney and the other party will proceed “pro se” or without the representation of an attorney.
 When parties are separately amicably and truly agree on everything, it is possible for one attorney to draft the pleadings and the agreement for both parties to sign, but the attorney will only be able to provide legal advice to the party who has retained him/her.
 The unrepresented party will always retain the right to have any agreements reviewed by another attorney to assure that his interests are being addressed before signing them.

 13) What financial information will I need during my separation or divorce process?